justin-tpb/ProtExtract/README.md

 ## Changelog

-    0.1.0: First version.
-Homologous sequences are identified by lowest E-value.
-    0.1.1: Homologous sequences are now identified by highest bit-score, as multiple alignments with an E-value of 0 might exist.
-    0.2.0: Added options to provide the input proteins and proteomes, as well as options to show the help menu and the current version.
-    0.2.1: Homologous sequences are now identified by highest bit-score sum among all alignments with homologous sequences of a query protein.
-    0.3.0: Added an option to specify an output folder, including an overwrite check and a force overwrite option.
-    0.3.1: Added E-value, coverage, and percentage identity threshold options for DIAMOND.
-    0.4.0: Added options for automatic setup of the required Anaconda environment with Anaconda or Mamba.
-    0.4.1: Added query and subject coverage to 12th and 13th column of the output format 6.
-    0.5.0: Major feature update: Added reciprocal verification with DIAMOND.
-    0.5.1: Fixed a bug which sometimes caused unverified proteins to be kept as final homologs.
-    0.6.0: Gaps within query protein sequences will now be removed to improve DIAMOND results.
-    0.6.1: Switched to natural sorting of protein names wherever possible.
-    0.7.0: A protein summary table containing information about all found and missing proteins in the proteomes is now generated.
-    0.7.1: Fixed a bug which caused ProtExtract to crash when no proteins were found at all.
-    0.8.0: Added an option to select the sensitivity level of DIAMOND.
-    0.8.1: Runtime is now displayed at the end.
-    0.9.0: Cleaned up the code.
-First public version.
-    0.9.1: A single temporary file is now created to store all best hits instead of a separate file for each hit.
+    v0.1.0: First version.
+Homologous sequences are identified by lowest E-value. v0.1.1: Homologous sequences are now identified by highest bit-score, as multiple alignments with an E-value of 0 might exist. v0.2.0: Added options to provide the input proteins and proteomes, as well as options to show the help menu and the current version. v0.2.1: Homologous sequences are now identified by highest bit-score sum among all alignments with homologous sequences of a query protein. v0.3.0: Added an option to specify an output folder, including an overwrite check and a force overwrite option. v0.3.1: Added E-value, coverage, and percentage identity threshold options for DIAMOND. v0.4.0: Added options for automatic setup of the required Anaconda environment with Anaconda or Mamba. v0.4.1: Added query and subject coverage to 12th and 13th column of the output format 6. v0.5.0: Major feature update: Added reciprocal verification with DIAMOND. v0.5.1: Fixed a bug which sometimes caused unverified proteins to be kept as final homologs. v0.6.0: Gaps within query protein sequences will now be removed to improve DIAMOND results. v0.6.1: Switched to natural sorting of protein names wherever possible. v0.7.0: A protein summary table containing information about all found and missing proteins in the proteomes is now generated. v0.7.1: Fixed a bug which caused ProtExtract to crash when no proteins were found at all. v0.8.0: Added an option to select the sensitivity level of DIAMOND. v0.8.1: Runtime is now displayed at the end. v0.9.0: Cleaned up the code.
+First public version. v0.9.1: A single temporary file is now created to store all best hits instead of a separate file for each hit.
             The default output directory name now contains the search options.
             The presence of the necessary Python scripts is now verified before execution.
             The Python scripts are now executed relative to the location of the main script.
             Restructured the code slightly.
             Specified use case in README.md.
-    1.0.0: Added an option to set the number of threads used by DIAMOND, defaulting to all available cores.
+    v1.0.0: Added an option to set the number of threads used by DIAMOND, defaulting to all available cores.
             Added an option to set an output directory suffix, defaulting to no suffix.
             The default sensitivity for DIAMOND is now 'default', which was not available before.
             The number of extracted and verified proteins per proteome is now shown in the terminal output.
             Renamed the folder 'ProtExtract_files' to 'ProtExtract_scripts'.
             Improved log file handling.
             Improved gap detection.
             Updated README.md.
+    v1.0.1: Fixed a bug which caused option parsing to fail when the conda environment had not been created yet.

 ## Author